andrecordeiro98/thesis-template/README.md

 Pedro Cosme and Diogo Ribeiro are responsible for the basis of this template, and the author is indebted to their work.
 A different version of this template is available [here](https://github.com/diogoribeiro98/IST_Master_Thesis_Template_V2).

+Thanks to Tomás Cabrito for providing a placeholder image.

 ## How to use this template

 A thorough description of the file structure and the commands used to define the typesetting can be found in the included file `ThesisTemplate-Guide.pdf`.